Howard's Appliances: 79-Year Southern California Icon Liquidates in Chapter 11

 When will Howard's assets be sold?

-Assets are being consolidated at the company's central warehouse in the City of Industry, California, for auction or bulk sale, anticipated in January or February 2026.
+Assets are being consolidated at the company's central warehouse in the City of Industry, California, for auction or bulk sale, expected in early 2026.
 The inventory of approximately $8.1 million is reportedly declining in value daily as it awaits disposition.

 For more bankruptcy case analyses, visit ElevenFlo's bankruptcy blog.